 My new book, Origins of Moral-Political Philosophy in Early China: Contestation of Humaneness, Justice, and Personal Freedom, has just been published by Oxford University Press (OUP 2021).
 It is available in both paperback and hardcover.
 Use the code AAFLYG6 to get a 30% discount off on the publisher’s website (OUP website).
+Amazon link is here.
 A detailed Table of Contents (including a tentative Chinese translation of ToC) can be found here.

 From the publisher’s website: